Malcolm-Q/LC-LateGameUpgrades/TS_README.md

 * __Deeper Pockets - $500__
     * Increases the amount of two-handed items you can carry in your inventory.
+    * Can configure if the wheelbarrow can be pocketed when this upgrade's active.

 * __Reinforced Boots - $250__
     * Reduces incoming fall damage.